davdavid29/Trainings-and-Certifications/README.md

 		- How are personal data classified?
 		- Personal data breach notification procedure.

-[**Emerging Leader Training**](https://www.credential.net/c8109d0b-53f5-42fd-870b-da12e2ca08a4#gs.6dho8c) by **Inchcape Digital (Oct 2023)**
-- This digital credential is awarded to Inchapers who have attended, completed and exhibited the skills and knowledge from the Emerging Leader Training: The Next Generation held in Acacia Hotel Manila from October 12-13, 2023 .
-The recipients of this digital credential possess the essential competencies that makes an Inchcape Digital Leader best-in-class as they exhibit One Inchcape Values and Behaviour.

 [**Philippine Data Privacy Act of 2012 (PDPA) and the UK General Data Protection Regulation (UK GDPR)**](https://www.udemy.com/certificate/UC-56a003ec-de59-447b-9bd2-f110b0b7ae1c/) by **Udemy (Sept 2023)**
 - This course gives employees an overview of two (2) regulations in Data Privacy namely the  Philippine Data Privacy Act of 2012 (PDPA) and the UK General Data Protection Regulation (UK GDPR).
 The course will cover the following topics:
 	-	The definition of personal information